Research/Academic Curriculum and Career Development

-Each fellow is assigned two faculty advisors upon entry into the program, with at least one of these advisors being a clinician and at least one being a researcher (MD, MD/PhD, or PhD).
-The incoming fellow will meet with her/his two advisors within the first two weeks of fellowship training.
+For three-year fellows, at least one of these advisors is a clinician and at least one is a researcher (MD, MD/PhD, or PhD).
+In addition, one career mentor is a more senior faculty member and the other is a more junior faculty member.
+The incoming fellow will meet with her/his two advisors within the first month of fellowship training.
 The advisors will begin to help fellows choose a research mentor and a research area that fits their interests.
 Thereafter, the advisors will meet with the fellows as needed, but at least twice a year throughout the fellowship.
 These two faculty advisors will, together with the fellow's research mentor, provide ongoing training guidance, discuss/formulate goals and future plans, and be a resource for problem solving as needed.

 Research Fellowship Applications

 Three-year clinical/research fellows are encouraged to apply for our